FranzFerdinand22/42-piscine/README.md

 The Piscine is a 4-weeks immersive training on campus taht brings together about 150 other candidates to spend 4 weeks, seven days a week, day and night (including weekends) .
 Dive deep into coding with C and Unix by working through challenging projects and solving daily assignments alongside your peers.

+**projects**:

+**developed skills**:

+*hard skills*:

+'''
+# C Language
+	The primary language learned at the 42's Piscine is C: dealing with variables, pointers, memory allocation, macros, as well as creating functions and programs, including the use and creation of libraries and Makefiles.

+# Shell
+	The first two days of the bootcamp are dedicated to learning basic to intermediate shell commands to seamlessly navigate through the terminal.

+# Git
+	All projects are submitted via a remote git repository, which demands students to be at ease with such a system.
+ '''